Skip to main content

 Climate And Weather

 The park experiences a sub-continental climate typical of the inner Po Plain margin, with hot humid summers and cold winters.
 Temperatures average around 2 degrees Celsius in January and 24 degrees in July.
-Annual precipitation totals approximately 800 millimeters, with peaks in spring and autumn and a relative summer minimum.
+Annual precipitation totals approximately 800 millimetres, with peaks in spring and autumn and a relative summer minimum.
 Fog from the Po Plain penetrates the lower valleys in autumn and winter.
 The stream's flow regime is torrential, with low summer flows and occasional flooding after heavy rainfall that exposes fresh fossil-bearing strata.

 Human History